secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Networking/Protocols & Terminology/Networking Key Terminology.md

-- There are many different terms in the field of information technology.
-However, we only need to know some of them, only the essential ones.
-Information technology has become so big that it equals the medical sector, if not already surpasses it.
+- **Information Technology's Vastness**: IT is a vast field, comparable to or even surpassing the medical sector, with a large number of programming languages, protocols, functions, and areas of application.
-- The number of programming languages, functions, protocols, different procedures, areas of application, details, and at the same time, the number of errors that can occur.
-All these areas are so large that you can specialize your entire career in 1-2 areas.
+- **Specialization**: Due to the complexity and size of IT, it’s possible to specialize in specific areas, with numerous potential errors and challenges within each.
-- The key terminology is the rough alphabet we need to know to understand what we will talk about in the other modules.
+- **Key Terminology**: The foundational terminology in IT is essential for understanding future topics covered in various modules.
-- We have created a list with many different but still with the most common protocols and their descriptions to create this foundation.
-It is important to note that this list is incomplete, and we will cover one or two protocols in other modules.
+- **Protocol List**: A list of common protocols and their descriptions has been created as a foundation, though it is incomplete.
+Further exploration of specific protocols will happen in later modules.
-- However, we recommend that you review this list from time to time and expand it as you learn new protocols.
+- **Ongoing Learning**: It’s encouraged to regularly review and expand this list as new protocols and concepts are learned.

 | **Protocol** | **Acronym** | **Description** |
 | --- | --- | --- |